adailtonmoura/openweathermap/README.md

 # Introducion

-I did not follow the design standards, it is worth remembering that this is just a test.
+I did not follow the design patterns, it is worth remembering that this is just a test.

 This is a website that, when clicking on the map, the user receives the temperature of the place.